 More specifically, MHRA said it will lead the work in ICMRA to “define practical steps for greater mutual reliance between global regulators on shared inspection data” and support ICMRA to build on collaborations to secure safe supply chains, strengthen vigilance and improve incident management.

-The agency is also looking to complete the necessary steps to confirm a program of EU joint action on medical device market surveillance, among other actions with its partners.
+The agency is also looking to complete the necessary steps t

 In addition, MHRA is looking to promote and influence international partnerships in the enforcement, inspection and pharmacopoeia arenas (including work with China, India, US, Europe) through interactions at symposia, meetings and conferences.